Inaara Aga Khan: Marriages and children

-However, a little over six years after the marriage - on October 8, 2004 - an announcement was made that the Aga Khan and Inaara were to seek a divorce.
+However, a little over six years after the marriage, on October 8, 2004, Karim and Inaara stated they would seek a divorce.
 In September 2011, a divorce settlement was reached and Inaara was to receive a settlement amount of £50 million.
-However, the £50 million settlement was contested by the Aga Khan in France's highest court, shortly after being announced.
-As a result, divorce proceedings continued while the Aga Khan was said to remain legally married to his second wife.
-The divorce was finalized in 2014 with the final financial settlement not revealed.
+However, the £50 million settlement was contested by Karim in France's highest court, shortly after being announced.
+As a result, divorce proceedings continued while Karim was said to remain legally married to his second wife.
+The divorce was finalized in March 2014 with the final financial settlement not revealed.

 In April 2016, it was announced that part of Inaara's jewellery collection was to be auctioned by Christie's.

+She is reported to be currently in a relationship with the Chairman of the Board of Porsche AG.